+Simon Whaley enjoys a journey around this delightful Devonshire City.
 ‘Climb the oak tree,’ says the tourist guide, ‘but think laterally.’
 She winks as she hands over a map of Plymouth city to help me explore.
 I have to admit, it’s been a few […]

 Donald drummed his fingers against the steering wheel of his Ford Focus, his eyes fixed on the school entrance.
 Any minute now, those doors would fly open and hundreds of happy kids would stream out, overjoyed at their freedom.
 Then he would see his […]

 “Every time someone opens these lock gates,” says Mike, the engineer, “we lose 40,000 gallons of water.”
 We’re standing at the bottom of Lock 72 of the Trent & Mersey Canal in Middlewich, Cheshire, thanks to one of the Canal and River Trust’s Open Days.

 “Is it true monkeys like bananas?” my nephew, Ashley, asks as we watch a gibbon swinging on a rope high above our heads.
 Thankfully, we have an expert to hand.

 “Uncle Simon, why is there a goat on top of that castle wall?”
 My nephew stares at the white adult goat fifteen feet above us.
 A series of frantic bleats fill the air and, suddenly, three sure-footed kids join their parent on the narrow, stony […]

 It’s not difficult to see why Church Stretton is known as Shropshire’s Little Switzerland when there’s been a fresh dusting of snow overnight.
 If weather forecasters predict snow in Shropshire, you can guarantee Church Stretton will get some!